PeterCamilleri/mysh/README.md

 a command to stop looping is entered or the mini_readline gem signals end-of-input condition.
 The (internal) commands that do this are:

-* exit - exit the current mysh level.
+* cancel - exit the current mysh file/level.
-* quit - terminate the mysh program.
+* exit - terminate the mysh program.

 An end-of-input condition is signaled by the user by entering Ctrl-z (in windows) or Alt-z (in Linux/Mac).
 See the mini_readline gem (link above) for